 Some people have it.
-They come on stage and the eyes follow them no matter where they go.
+They come on stage and everybody’s eyes follow them no matter where they go.
 They don’t do a lot.
-Some people have it so strong, they just do their thing and fascinate.
+Some people have it so strong, they just fascinate.
 It has a name, it’s called the “X” factor.
 It’s so rare and so important, they made a TV show to look for it.
-It’s a great show, because they have scouts that go in a city, for example, and they ask people in the street:
+It’s a great show, because they have scouts that go in different cities to ask people:

 “Sir, do you have the “X” factor?”

 “That’s not a virus.
 It’s like something extra ”